 - We ask that soda and energy drinks not be brought to school.

 - Lunch periods are short and we encourage students to bring meals that do not require heating.
-If you must heat a meal, please know that we have only 2 microwaves for use by many students.
-Therefore, bring items that require no more than 2 minutes to heat.

 - Please put recyclable items in designated receptacles found in each classroom and in the hall by the copier.